 - Have you researched the potential ROI of your graduate degree, including the job prospects and estimated salaries for your intended post-grad career?

-- Have you considered the financial consequences of going to grad school in their totality, including both the estimated costs of the program and potential loss of income if you need to take any time off from work?
+- Have you considered the financial consequences of going to grad school in their totality, including both the estimated costs of the program and the potential loss of income if you need to take any time off from work?

 Research your grad school’s financial aid options—ASAP

 When researching graduate school, spend as much time looking at the financial aid each program offers as you do any other facet of the school.
 Don't wait until you are admitted to find this information.
 Why?
 Because some institutions offer scholarships or fellowships you apply for when you submit your application for admission.
 If you wait to research graduate financial aid until you are admitted, you have lost out on the opportunity to be considered for these scholarships and fellowships—not to mention impaired your ability to make more informed application decisions.

 Check your credit score